Moray-oo/LITA-CAPSTONE-PROJECT/README.md

 ## KEY OBJECTIVES
  1. ### Data Exploration & Analysis in Excel
     - #### Top-Selling Products Analysis:
         - Insights into which products are performing best, Identify top-selling products and high-performing regions
     - #### Summarization of sales and customer data:
         - using pivot tables to reveal total sales by product, region, and month.
     - #### Calculation of key metrics:
         - such as average sales per product and total revenue by region.
     - #### Regional Performance Tracking:
         - Understanding sales across different regions, Generate customer insights to drive business decisions
     - #### Monthly Sales Trends:
         - Analysis of sales performance over time to identify seasonal patterns.
         - Data-driven recommendations to enhance business decision-making

     2. ### Data Extraction & Insights in SQL
       -  Loaded data into a SQL environment and wrote queries to derive insights, including:
       -  Retrieval of total sales for each product category.
       -  Count of sales transactions per region.
       -  Identifying the highest-selling product by sales value.
       -  Calculating total revenue per product.
       -  Finding monthly sales totals.
       -  List of the top 5 customers by total order amount.
       -  Calculate each region's contribution to total sales.
       -  Identify products with no sales in the last quarter.

-3. ### Interactive Dashboard in Power BI o	Designed a dashboard to display:
+     3. ### Interactive Dashboard in Power BI
+      -	 Designed a dashboard to display:
-	Overall sales overview.
+              -  Overall sales overview.
-	Top-performing products.
+              -  Top-performing products.
-	Regional sales breakdown.
+              -	 Regional sales breakdown.
-	Regional Performance
+              -	 Regional Performance
-	Monthly sales trends.
+              -	 Monthly sales trends.
-o	This dashboard offers a visually engaging interface for stakeholders to assess sales data and performance o	Design a Power BI dashboard to visualize the insights discovered in Excel and SQL. o	Included an overview of sales, top-performing products, and regional performance breakdowns for easy exploration and reporting.
+        - This dashboard offers a visually engaging interface for stakeholders to assess sales data and performance
+        - Designing a Power BI dashboard to visualize the insights discovered in Excel and SQL.
+        	Included an overview of sales, top-performing products, and regional performance breakdowns for easy exploration and reporting.

-Tools & Technologies Used
+## TOOLS AND TECHNOLOGIES USED
+   ###  - Excel:
-•	Excel: Used for data cleaning, data manipulation, calculations, initial analysis exploratory analysis, creating pivot tables.
+            -  Used for data cleaning, data manipulation, calculations, initial analysis exploratory analysis, creating pivot tables.
+   ###  - MySQL:
-•	MySQL: Employed to manage and query customer and sales data.
+            - Employed to manage and query customer and sales data.
+   ###  -	Power BI:
-•	Power BI: To create visual representations of data, making it accessible and comprehensible and Design of a dynamic dashboard to visualize key metrics and insights for easy financial analysis.
+            - To create visual representations of data, making it accessible and comprehensible and Design of a dynamic dashboard to visualize key metrics and insights for easy financial analysis.

-Key Components & Techniques
+## KEY COMPONENTS AND TECHNIQUES
-•	Data Cleaning & Transformation:
+  ### - Data Cleaning & Transformation:
-o	Using Excel and MySQL to preprocess and refine sales and customer data for analysis.
+             - Using Excel and MySQL to preprocess and refine sales and customer data for analysis.
-•	Exploratory Data Analysis (EDA): o	Leveraging Excel for data exploration, calculating metrics, and creating pivot tables.
+  ### - Exploratory Data Analysis (EDA):
+             - Leveraging Excel for data exploration, calculating metrics, and creating pivot tables.
-•	Data Visualization:
+  ### - Data Visualization:
-o	Building an interactive Power BI dashboard for clear and actionable visual insights.
+             - Building an interactive Power BI dashboard for clear and actionable visual insights.

 Repository Contents
 This repository includes: